Daniel Rogger

 Teaching

 I hope to engender a better understanding of economics, economic development, and the developing world.
-In particular, I hope to stimulate public understanding of the challenges that face developing countries and developing country governments in stimulating development.
+In particular, I hope to stimulate public understanding of the challenges that developing countries and developing country governments face in stimulating development.
 I am also keen to support the coming generations of development economists in entering the profession.

 Teaching the Principles of Bureaucracy Lab